VishalPawar1010/System_Design/API/User_Managmenent_Api.md

 The Data Access Layer (`UserRepository`) and Business Logic Layer (`UserServiceImpl`) work together to provide a robust and maintainable structure for the User Management API.
 The repository handles all interactions with the database, while the service implements the business rules and logic necessary for managing user data effectively.

-## 4. Implementing the UserController
+## 6. Create Endpoints: Implementing the UserController

 Now, let's implement the [UserController](https://github.com/VishalPawar1010/SpringBoot_Angular_FullStackWebApp/blob/develop/UmsApp/spring-boot-App/src/main/java/com/growth10Mindset/admin/controller/UserController.java) class, which will handle the API requests.
 Below is the complete implementation: